-Four simple ways to survive the holiday humbug
+Four simple ways to survive holiday infertility

 The holidays can be a very difficult time for couples who are struggling with infertility.
 Typically, people spend more time during the holidays socializing with others.
 These situations can bring up questions about trying to conceive that may make you feel uncomfortable.
 Seeing other friends and family with their own children can also create stress.
 For some people, this is the most difficult part of the holiday season.
 Determining what you can handle and trying to plan ahead as much as possible can make things easier.

+Practice dealing with difficult situations and questions.
 Thinking about how you will handle any difficult situations, including insensitive questions and remarks, will help you have more control.
 Practice your answers so that you are comfortable with how to respond.
 Being prepared will make the subject easier for you to deal with when others bring it up.

+Do what’s best for you and your partner.
 During this time of year, you need to focus on your partner and do the things that you both enjoy.
 If you decide not to attend the holiday festivities, plan a special trip to a destination you have always wanted to visit.
 Focus on each other first and celebrate your love for one another.
 Supporting one another during the holidays is critical to maintaining your relationship and surviving this difficult season.

 From the staff and physicians at Texas Fertility Center, we wish you a healthy , safe holiday season .
 We look forward to being a part of your 2012.
-Visit Texas Fertility Center to for more information
+Visit Texas Fertility Center to for more information about holiday infertility.